 • acute respiratory diseases.

-With the help of syrup, you can treat and light form whooping cough or infectious cystic fibrosis.
-These diseases are accompanied by paroxysmal and Approximately two or three cough softening is observed.
+With the help of syrup you can treat and light form whooping cough or infectious cystic fibrosis.
+These diseases are accompanied by paroxysmal and after about two or three, a softening of the cough is observed.

-How to take the medicine, only the doctor should tell.
-Dosage and frequency of administration depends on the age of the patient and the course of the disease.
+Only a doctor should tell you how to take the medicine.
+The dosage and frequency of administration depends on the age of the patient and the course of the disease.

-The use of the drug is based on the following scheme:
+The use of the medicine is based on the following scheme:

-1. Babies from three to six years old are prescribed one teaspoon of medicine two to three times a day.
+1. Children from three to six years old are prescribed one teaspoon of medicine two to three times a day.

-2. Children from 6 to 12 years old are prescribed 5-10 milliliters of medicine.
-The multiplicity of reception is three times.
+2. Children from 6 to 12 years old are prescribed 5-10 milliliters of the mixture.
+The frequency of administration is three times.

 3. For adolescents and adults, the dosage is increased to 10-15 milliliters.
 You need to take the medicine three times a day.

 In some cases, pediatricians prescribe Pertussin for treatment.
-The dosage for them will be reduced to 2.5 milliliters up to twice a day.
+The dosage for them will be reduced to 2.5 milliliters twice a day.

-Duration medical therapy is 10 to 14 days.
+Duration therapeutic therapy ranges from 10 to 14 days.
 The course can be extended according to indications.
-But you need a doctor's permission.
+But a doctor's permission is required.

 Contraindications

-Despite the fact that Pertussin is a herbal medicine, it has a number of limitations in the form of:
+Despite the fact that Pertussin is a herbal medicine, it has a number of limitations such as:

 • increased susceptibility to the components of the drug;